nevali/Baird/discovery/tvdns/index.md

 to that station.
 These applications are principally advertised by way of <code>SRV</code>
 records.
 Further background can be found on the [RadioDNS website](http://radiodns.org/about-radiodns/).

+### Benefits of TVDNS

+TVDNS allows a content provider to offer ancilliary services and content without requiring modifications to the broadcast stream.
+This is especially important for smaller broadcasters for whom the finer detail of delivery is outsourced to a third party, or in situations where inserting additional information into the broadcast stream might otherwise be logistically problematic.

+TVDNS is broadly agnostic: although it is specified here for DVB-based broadcasting systems, it would also be generally applicable to other systems, such as ATSC and ISDB.

+### Downsides to TVDNS

+TVDNS is inherently reliant upon a single party and the resources of that party in order to function: the operator of the domain name used as a root in all TVDNS-generated domain names is ultimately responsible for ensuring that a stable and consistent service is available.
+For some broadcasters, it might be preferable to instead provide a domain name which is used as a service-discovery target as part of the Service Description Table (SDT) contained within the broadcast stream — this would allow receivers to make the association between a broadcast service and a set of applications advertised through a DNS domain name operated by the broadcaster without involving a third party.

 ### TVDNS Specification (r02 - 2010-06-12)

 The TVDNS specification is defined as a set of amendments to the [RadioDNS Technical Specification (RDNS01 v0.6.1 — 2009-06-15)](http://radiodns.org/wp-content/uploads/2009/03/rdns011.pdf) (PDF).